allisonLMT/Dogify/README.md

 ### 8.4 Sizing in rem:
 Sizing is done in rem (instead of px) to respect the font-size preferences set by the user.

+### 8.5 Submission with Enter Key:
+Once focus is on the form, users can submit with the Enter key.
+This allows keyboard-only users to submit the form.